Game.com (GTC) Price Tops $0.0043 on Exchanges

-Game.com (CURRENCY:GTC) traded up 4.9% against the dollar during the 24 hour period ending at 8:00 AM ET on October 19th.
-Game.com has a total market capitalization of $3.27 million and $68,940.00 worth of Game.com was traded on exchanges in the last 24 hours.
-One Game.com coin can currently be purchased for approximately $0.0043 or 0.00000007 BTC on popular exchanges.
-Over the last week, Game.com has traded 9.2% higher against the dollar.
+Game.com (CURRENCY:GTC) traded 1.1% higher against the dollar during the one day period ending at 21:00 PM Eastern on October 20th.
+One Game.com coin can currently be purchased for approximately $0.0043 or 0.00000007 BTC on cryptocurrency exchanges.
+Game.com has a total market cap of $3.30 million and $54,600.00 worth of Game.com was traded on exchanges in the last 24 hours.
+Over the last week, Game.com has traded 5.5% higher against the dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.